-The traditional solution that stores all the data in one concentrated node has hardly satisfied the requirement of massive Internet data scenario in three aspects, performance, availability and operation cost.
+The traditional solution that stores all the data in one concentrated node has hardly satisfied the requirement of massive data scenario in three aspects, performance, availability and operation cost.

 In performance, the relational database mostly uses B+ tree index.
 When the data amount exceeds the threshold, deeper index will increase the disk IO access number, and thereby, weaken the performance of query.
 In the same time, high concurrency requests also make the centralized database to be the greatest limitation of the system.

 In availability, capacity can be expanded at a relatively low cost and any extent with stateless service, which can make all the pressure, at last, fall on the database.
-But the single data node or simple replica query structure has been harder and harder to take these pressures.
+But the single data node or simple primary-replica structure has been harder and harder to take these pressures.
 Therefore, database availability has become the key to the whole system.

 From the aspect of operation costs, when the data in a database instance has reached above the threshold, DBA’s operation pressure will also increase.
 The time cost of data backup and data recovery will be more uncontrollable with increasing amount of data.
 Generally, it is a relatively reasonable range for the data in single database case to be within 1TB.